snadi/mocking-inventory-swift/README.md

 ## Building the code and Running the Unit tests

+NOTE: you may want to open the project in xcode and work there if it's easier for you.
+Follow whatever successful setup worked for you in your project.

 1. **Clone the Repository**: Clone the project to your local machine.
     ```bash
     git clone <repository-url>